New York Sportsbooks & NY Sports Betting

 Competitive PricesWe're unsure how pricing will look given the 51% tax rate that will eat into operators' profits.
 It's possible sportsbooks start to bake in some of that cost into their odds.
 This was the fear in Tennessee because of its minimum hold percentage — which dictates that books must return at least 10% of every dollar wagered — but books have found creative ways to bake it into futures and parlays mainly, instead of making point spreads -120 instead of -110.

 Market CoverageNew York won't be a completely open market, which does limit innovation, but nine sportsbooks — especially the biggest names in the industry — at the start is plenty for most users to line shop and find fun markets to bet.
 The disappointing hurdle is that the $20 million licensing fee will prevent scrappier, more unique companies from entering the market, like the low-fee betting exchanges starting to pop up in New Jersey.

-It's still in the works getting legal NY sports betting to the goal line.
+It's been a long journey pushing legal NY sports betting past the goal line.
 We'll bet you care more about when you can start wagering than the legal history, but here are some of the important events along the way:

 New York officially publishes sports betting rules.
 The state cleared another regulatory hurdle this month when it released its official online sports betting rules in the "New York State Register".
 [NY Online Sports Betting Rules and Regulations, Nov.
 24]